awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 **Important**
 Using encrypted AMIs on Snowball Edge devices is not supported\.
+Using shared AMIs on Snowball Edge devices is not supported\.
 Data in compute instances running on a Snowball Edge isn't imported into AWS\.

 ### Compute Instances on Clusters<a name="ec2-overview-cluster"></a>